 Step 6: Clean the Area

 Clean the area with warm water and a rag.
-The paint should have vanished, leaving you with pristine, paint-free plastic surfaces.
+The paint should have gone, leaving you with clean, paint-free plastic.

 FAQs